-On February 2, 2018, volunteers, donors, community partners and KVC employees gathered at KVC Prairie Ridge Hospital in Kansas City, Kan. to complete an extreme makeover of the first of three cottages on campus.
-This cottage serves children and teens receiving psychiatric residential treatment.
-Youth who find themselves at KVC for psychiatric residential treatment have experienced major depression, anxiety, bipolar disorder, oppositional defiant disorder, substance abuse disorders, mental illness or other behavioral issues.
+On February 2, 2018, volunteers, donors, community partners and KVC employees gathered at KVC Prairie Ridge Hospital in Kansas City, Kan. to complete an extreme makeover of the first of three cottages that house our psychiatric residential treatment program on campus.
+This first cottage serves preadolescent children agest 5-12 receiving psychiatric residential treatment.
+Youth staying in our cottages and receiving 24-hour clinical care have experienced major depression, anxiety, bipolar disorder, oppositional defiant disorder, substance abuse disorders, mental illness or other behavioral issues.

 The cottages on campus provide a safe, comfortable and therapeutic environment for these youth who typically remain in care for 45-60 days of treatment.
-While the number of licensed beds at youth Psychiatric Residential Treatment Facilities in the Kansas City metro area has decreased by 65% during 2011-2017 from an original 780 to just 272 beds, KVC is pleased that Kansas City’s community of donors chose to reinvest in these critical services for children.
+While the number of licensed beds at youth Psychiatric Residential Treatment Facilities in the state has decreased by 65% during 2011-2017 from an original 780 to just 272 beds, KVC is pleased that Kansas City’s community of donors chose to reinvest in these critical services for children.

 Thanks to Design for a Difference KC, generous donors, and volunteers, KVC was able to make major improvements to the interior of the Kiely cottage.
 Exterior improvements including landscaping will occur in the Spring of 2018.